Artist Profile:

 Background:

-As her family became more radicalized she felt more like a stranger.
-She spent her teenage years locked in her room as she desperately sought any freedom she could find, and she found that through art.
-Art was her form of expression and as the years went by, she practiced and practiced while she waited for an opportunity.
+As her family became more accustomed to living in Saudi she felt more like a stranger, as her desire to leave grew every day.She spent her teenage years in her room as she desperately sought any freedom she could find, and she found that through fantasy and art.
+Art was her form of expression and as the years went by, she practiced and practiced while she waited for an opportunity to leave.

 It was later while studying in Dubai that she met her husband and chose to flee her old life to start again in Australia.
-She finally gets to live with the freedom to express herself and live in dignity.
+She finally gets to live with the freedom to express herself and live as she pleases.
 She uses her time to draw, paint and express her past and future truths.
 She now gets to tell the story of her youth with the hope that she can show you how good things can come from bad situations, and to bring awareness to things she finds dear to her (or things that she thinks are really cool).

 Art Forms: